glblackburn/AutoSkipInbox/README.md

 - **get-todump-from.rb**: Processes emails with the label "autoskipinbox/todump" and creates filters to dump future emails from those addresses.
 - **get-filters.rb**: Lists all Gmail filters.
 - **get-label-report.rb**: Pulls counts of unique from addresses with each label used.
-- **run-it.sh**: Wrapper script that calls autoskipinbox.rb and get-tofix-from.rb, captures output into timestamped logs, and processes summary statistics.
+- **run-it.sh**: Wrapper script that calls autoskipinbox.rb, get-tofix-from.rb, get-todump-from.rb, and get-filters.rb.
+Captures output into timestamped logs and processes summary statistics.

 ## Python Scripts